Guts/mkdocs-rss-plugin/CONTRIBUTING.md

 - docstrings: [sphinx-style](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html#the-sphinx-docstring-format) is used to write technical documentation.
 - formatting: [black](https://black.readthedocs.io/) is used to automatically format the code without debate.
+- sorted imports: [isort](https://pycqa.github.io/isort/) is used to sort imports
 - static analisis: [flake8](https://flake8.pycqa.org/en/latest/) is used to catch some dizziness and keep the source code healthy.